akeneo/pim-helpcenter/content/md/user-management/configure-saml-sso.md

 ## Common SAML terms

-Understanding how SAML-based Single Sign-On work can be a complicated task as it introduces terms that can be obscure at first glance.
+Understanding how SAML-based Single Sign-On works can be a complicated task as it introduces terms that can be obscure at first glance.

 ### Identity Provider (IdP)